Audrey Hepburn: Marriages, relationships, and children

 At a cocktail party hosted by mutual friend Gregory Peck, Hepburn met American actor Mel Ferrer, and suggested that they star together in a play.
 The meeting led them to collaborate in Ondine, during which they began a relationship.
 Eight months later, on 25 September 1954, they were married in Bürgenstock, Switzerland, while preparing to star together in the film War and Peace (1956).

-She and Ferrer had a son, Sean Hepburn Ferrer, born on 17 June 1960.
+She and Ferrer had a son, Sean Hepburn Ferrer.
 Prior to Sean's birth, Hepburn had two other pregnancies that ended in miscarriages, the second one at six months.
 Ferrer was rumoured to be too controlling, and had been referred to by others as being her "Svengali" – an idea that Hepburn laughed off.
 William Holden was quoted as saying, "I think Audrey allows Mel to think he influences her."
 After a 14-year marriage, the couple divorced in 1968.

 In 1960, Hepburn settled in Switzerland, having decided to reduce her film work and live in the country where her first son Sean was born.
 Looking for a house, she focused on the French-speaking part of Switzerland, the Romandie, to avoid Sean learning German in school – an echo of her traumatic wartime childhood.
 She bought the 21-room country estate "La Paisible" ("The Peaceful One") in the country village of Tolochenaz, Vaud.
 The remote estate, surrounded by high walls, suited her desire for privacy, and Hepburn was fond of cooking with the produce from its extensive vegetable gardens.

 Hepburn met her second husband, Italian psychiatrist Andrea Dotti, on a Mediterranean cruise with friends in June 1968.
 She believed she would have more children and possibly stop working.
-They married on 18 January 1969, and their son Luca Andrea Dotti was born on 8 February 1970.
-While pregnant with Luca in 1969, Hepburn was more careful, resting for months before delivering the baby via caesarean section.
+They married on 18 January 1969, and they thereafter had a son.
+While pregnant with their son in 1969, Hepburn was more careful, resting for months before delivering the baby via caesarean section.
 Hepburn suffered a miscarriage in 1974.

 Dotti and Hepburn were both unfaithful, he with younger women and she with actor Ben Gazzara during the filming of Bloodline (1979).
 The marriage lasted 12 years and was dissolved in 1982.

 From 1980 until her death in 1993, Hepburn was in a relationship with Dutch actor Robert Wolders, the widower of actress Merle Oberon.
 She had met Wolders through a friend during the later years of her second marriage.
 In 1989, she called the nine years she had spent with him the happiest years of her life, and stated that she considered them married, just not officially.

+She has five grandchildren as of 2026.